Gaius-Augustus/Augustus/README-cgp.md

    example code for loading a genome and a hints file to the database vertebrates.db
    (always load the genome file first, before loading hints):

+    load2sqlitedb --species=hg19 --dbaccess=vertebrates.db human.fa
+    load2sqlitedb --species=mm9 --dbaccess=vertebrates.db mouse.fa
-    load2sqlitedb --species=chicken --dbaccess=vertebrates.db genome.fa
+    load2sqlitedb --species=bosTau4 --dbaccess=vertebrates.db cow.fa
-    load2sqlitedb --species=chicken --dbaccess=vertebrates.db hints.gff
+    load2sqlitedb --species=galGal3 --dbaccess=vertebrates.db chicken.fa

 c) running AUGUSUTS with SQLite db access:
    call AUGUSTUS with parameters --dbaccess AND --speciesfilenames

     augustus --species=human --treefile=tree.nwk --alnfile=aln.maf --dbaccess=vertebrates.db --speciesfilenames=genomes.tbl

-   in order to retrieve hints from the database, enable --dbhints and pass an extrinsic config file

-    augustus --species=human --treefile=tree.nwk --alnfile=aln.maf --dbaccess=vertebrates.db --speciesfilenames=genomes.tbl --dbhints=true --extrinsicCfgFile=cgp.extrinsic.cfg

 Option 2: MySQL
 ---------------

-This is an alternative to the SQLite flat file database from above.
+This is an alternative to the SQLite database from above.

 a) enabling MySQL access:

    Follow the instructions in [README.md](./README.md#install-dependencies) to install MySQL.
-   Do not forget to turn on the flag MYSQL in [common.mk](./common.mk) and to recompile AUGUSTUS.
+   Do not forget to turn on the flags COMPGENEPRED and MYSQL in [common.mk](./common.mk) and to recompile AUGUSTUS.

 b) creating a MySQL database (example code) and a user:

+    apt install mysql-server
     mysql -u root -p
-    create database saeuger;
-    select password('db_passwd');
-    create user `cgp`@`%` identified by password 'user_passwd'; /* or whatever the password code is*/ grant all privileges on saeuger.* to cgp@'%';
+    > CREATE DATABASE vertebrates;
+    > CREATE USER `cgp`@`%` IDENTIFIED BY 'db_passwd'; /* or any other password */
+    > GRANT ALL PRIVILEGES ON vertebrates.* TO cgp@'%';
+    > exit

 c) loading sequences into the database: